open-education-api/specification/docs/community/workinggroup.md

----

----
 # Working group

 The Working group is a subgroup of the Community and consists of a number of members that meet on a regular basis.
-The [Working group members](community/workinggroup/) are responsible for topics such as:
+The [Working group members](#working-group-members) are responsible for topics such as:

 * the project roadmap.
 * the design and future development of the Open Education API specification (the development has an annual cycle consisting of a minor and a major release).